netdata/netdata/docs/anonymous-statistics.md

 Information is sent to Netdata via two different channels:

 -   Google Tag Manager is used when an agent's dashboard is accessed.
 -   The script `anonymous-statistics.sh` is executed by the Netdata daemon, when Netdata starts, stops cleanly, or fails.

-Both methods are controlled via the same [opt-out mechanism](#opt-out)
+Both methods are controlled via the same [opt-out mechanism](#opt-out).

 ## Google tag manager